FlareXes/Hashnode/cl5gdc82r0at3nunvd5aa47pm.md

 ```

 You can also share multiple lines like that

 ```bash
 printf "two\nlines" | curl -F-=\<- qrenco.de
 ```

 But, The way I prefer is to read text from a file

 ```bash
 cat myfile.sh | curl -F-=\<- qrenco.de
 ```

 # Weather In Console

 Stop using an application to check the weather.
 That ask for location.
 I don't want that.
-We have a better way or the right way to ~~check~~ curl the weather!
+We have a better way or the right way to <s>check</s> curl the weather!

 Just do...